deep-compute/wordvecspace/README.md

 # WordVecSpace
 A high performance pure python module that helps in loading and performing operations on word vector spaces created using Google's Word2vec tool.

-This module has ability to load data into memory using `WordVecSpaceMem` or it can also support performing operations on the data which is on the disk using `WordVecSpaceAnnoy`.
+This module has ability to load data into memory using `WordVecSpaceMem` or it can also supports performing operations on the data which is on the disk using `WordVecSpaceAnnoy`.

 ## Installation
 > Prerequisites: Python3.5